TheNumbat/thenumbat.github.io/cmu.md

     - Keenan is great (again), and in this class especially, his slides, diagrams, and animations are very elegant.
 They're used to teach this content all over the world.
     - Light workload: one moderate problem set + one short programming assignment every 2 weeks.
 - ☆ 15-410: Operating System Design and Implementation
     - Infamous for being the highest straight workload class in CS.
-It really is a ton of work, not _quite_ as much as people say.
+It really is a ton of work, but not _quite_ as much as people say.
     - The staff will not make design decisions for you or debug your code&mdash; you must learn to design, test, evaluate, and debug a substantial low-level project, from scratch, yourself.
     - Most of the work is debugging&mdash;if you're not yet an effective debugger, this course will make you become one whether you like it or not.
     - You need to be able to work well with your partner.
 Group work issues are common.